 （１）研究の学術的背景

 　 The project leader has been involved in researches and policy dialogues for the preparation of developing nations to integrate into the global economic system and provided advices for Japan’s international cooperation through various institutions including the Department of International Economic and Social Affairs of the United Nations, the International Economics Department of the World Bank, the Office of the Chief Research Economist of the African Development Bank, the Globalization Committee for Japan’s Economic Council, JBIC, JICA, and other organizations involved in development assistance.
-Based on this experience, the project leader conducted a comprehensive and interdisciplinary research analyzing the effects of international economic integration from political, institutional, cultural and social aspects as well as from economic perspectives in a project named A Comprehensive Analysis of Development Strategies under Globalization: Establishing 'International Development Economics' as a Synthesis of Economics, Politics/Law, and Culture (2006-2008 JSPS Kiban B), conducted with a group of Japanese researchers.
+Based on this experience, the project leader conducted a comprehensive and interdisciplinary research analyzing the effects of international economic integration from political, institutional, cultural, and social aspects as well as from economic perspectives in a project named, A Comprehensive Analysis of Development Strategies under Globalization: Establishing 'International Development Economics' as a Synthesis of Economics, Politics/Law, and Culture (2006-2008 JSPS Kiban B), conducted with a group of Japanese researchers.
 Research outputs were summarized in 2009 in Shigeru Otsubo (ed.), Leading Issues in Development with Globalization, Tokyo: Keiso-Shobo.
-The studies pointed out that the effect of trade and financial integration, which can be forecasted based on existing theories of international economics (that predict symmetric impacts on developed and developing economies) appeared, in fact, in an asymmetric form.
+The studies pointed out that the effect of trade and financial integration, which can be forecasted based on existing theories of international economics (that predict symmetric impacts on developed and developing economies), appeared, in fact, in an asymmetric form.
 The research also indicates that “inter-state dispersion” of the impact of economic integration on the economic system of developing nations depend on the country-specific (unique) factors such as the socioeconomic institutions, policy stance, and various restrictive factors particular to each country.
-It also became clear that an international comparative study based on overseas field surveys and case studies on the selective target countries and international joint research with the cooperation of the selected countries’ researchers is necessary.
+It also became clear that an international comparative study based on overseas field surveys and case studies on the selective target countries and international joint research, with the cooperation of the selected countries’ researchers, is necessary.
 Thus, a research project “Controlling the Impact of Globalization on the Poverty-Growth-Inequality Triangle: An International Comparative Study” (JSPS Class A: FY 2010 to 2014) was developed into an international joint study involving 16 research institutions among seven different countries from Asia and Africa (namely, Japan, China, Vietnam, Thailand, Indonesia, Bhutan, and Ghana) to investigate the “inter-state dispersion” created by the impact (on growth, inequality and poverty) that the integration to the global economy gives to developing countries along with other factors specific to each country (e.g., socioeconomic institutions and policy packages, etc.).
 The research findings from this international joint research project have been compiled in the Globalization and Development Vol. I: Leading issues in development with globalization, Vol. II: Country experiences, and Vol. III: In search of a new development paradigm (Routledge, 2015).

 Throughout these studies, the figure on the right, the “poverty triangle” of economic growth, inequality, and poverty reduction under globalization has been used as a basic framework.
 In this context, the achievement levels of industrial promotion, corporate development and employment generation were considered to be the keys to poverty reduction, while each country’s development governance, institutions and policies were dealt with as control factors.